-The fund is also subject to credit risk on its bank balance and bank money market balances.
+The Fund is also subject to credit risk on its bank balance.
 The credit risk exposure on these instruments is not deemed to be significant.

-b) Market risk
+b).
+Market risk

 Market risk represents the risk that the value of the fund's investments portfolios will fluctuate as a result of changes in market prices.
 While market risk cannot be eliminated the fund manager will attempt to reduce this risk by diversifying the fund's investment portfolio in line with investment objectives of the fund.